MarcoScabbiolo/react-hoc-loading/README.md

 # react-loading-hoc
-HOC for to make React components loading.
+HOC to set React components to be loading.